MatheusFXY/MatheusFXY/README.md

 ---

 ### 💡 What I Do
-- 🧠 Study Machine Learning and Python daily
+- 🧠 Study AI and Python daily
-- 📊 Practice with real datasets (Titanic, Housing, etc.)
-- 💻 Build projects involving data analysis and AI
-- 📚 Share my learning journey on GitHub and social media

 ---